-The recent outbreak of Coronavirus, a virus causing potentially deadly infections and spreading in various jurisdictions, may negatively affect economic conditions regionally and globally, disrupt operations situated in countries exposed to the contagion and affect demand and supply chains or otherwise impact Company's business.
+The recent outbreak of Coronavirus, a virus causing potentially deadly infections and spreading in various jurisdictions, negatively affected economic conditions regionally and globally, disrupted operations situated in countries exposed to the contagion and affected demand and supply chains.
+The impact on Group's business was minimal during the reporting period.

 The health and safety of our employees and partners is top priority for the Company and Management took measures to minimise the health risks.
-The full impact of Corona virus outbreak on Company's business is unclear yet and Management is monitoring situation closely.
+Management is monitoring situation closely.